libhal-google/libhal-armcortex/README.md

 ### Installing ARM toolchain

-libembeddedhal is platform and architecture agnostic but if you do plan to build application for ARM Cortex M class microcontrollers then you will want to follow these steps:
+libhal is platform and architecture agnostic but if you do plan to build application for ARM Cortex M class microcontrollers then you will want to follow these steps: